Rooting Android Phones: What Rooting Means and Should You Do It?

 You also have to be careful after rooting your phone.
 “You can create a lot of problems for yourself by installing a harmful application or making changes to important system files,” Koster says.
 With standard user access, there is little risk of these things happening by accident, he says, but with root level access, you really need to know what you’re doing.

-Kelso adds that rooting runs the risk of leaving you with an unstable operating system and opens your phone up to cyber threats; the same type of threats that are minimized when a phone is not rooted.
-You can also minimize those threats by avoiding these mistakes that make a phone an easy target for hackers.
+Kelso adds that rooting runs the risk of leaving you with an unstable operating system and opens your phone up to cyber threats including malware and spyware; the same type of threats that are minimized when a phone is not rooted.

 Beyond that, rooting a phone runs the risk of damaging functions such as Wi-Fi access and ruining your ability to make calls or locking up the phone completely, Kelso says.